zellige/hastile/README.md

 ### FFI

 hastile includes a C wrapper for mapnik-vector-tile that exposes a function to turn GeoJSON into a vector tile.
 The code for this is in the `mapnik-vector-tile-c` directory.
+The FFI wrapper _should_ be built when you `stack build` as long as you

+ - have mapnik installed
+ - have downloaded and built mapnik-vector-tile
+ - have set the MAPNIK\_VECTOR\_TILE\_SRC environment variable to the path where you checked out and built mapnik-vector-tile

-Build this using `build.sh`.
-Unfortunately this is currently a manual step, and will likely require you to edit build.sh to point to the correct include and library directories.
+If this does not work, build this using `build.sh`.
+You will likely have to edit `build.sh` to point to the correct include and library directories.

 Building
 --------